top of page

 Institutions Overview in IKN

 The government administrators for IKN region, namely the IKN Authority, has functions to regulate and administer regional government function based on the prevailing laws, which are not limited to the execution of preparation, establishment, relocation, and management of IKN.
 The IKN Authority is led by the Head of IKN Authority and assisted by Vice Head of IKN Authority which are appointed and dismissed directly by the President after conducting consultation with the House of Representative of the Republic of Indonesia.
-However, for the first Head and Vice Head of IKN Authority after the enactment of Law No. 3/2022 were appointed before the consultation with the House of Representative as the inauguration shall be done in 2 (two) months after the enactment of such law.
-As of now, the appointed Head and Vice Head of IKN Authority are Ir.
-Bambang Susantono, MCP.,MSCE.,Ph.D., and Ir.
-Dhony Rahajoe.
+However, for the first Head and Vice Head of IKN Authority after the enactment of Law 3/2022 were appointed before the consultation with the House of Representative as the inauguration shall be done in 2 (two) months after the enactment of such law.
+As of now, the appointed Head of IKN Authority is Dr. (H.C.)
+Ir.
+H. M. Basuki Hadimuljono, M.Sc., Ph.D.

 The appointment mechanism for the Head and Vice Head of IKN Authority is different from the ordinary appointment mechanism of the other head regions.
 The Head and Vice Head of IKN Authority hold the title for 5 (five) years since the inauguration date and can be re-appointed for the same period, and they may also be dismissed by the President during their tenure.